pocoapocostudio/website/content/work/involution-case-study.md

 featured_image = "/img/content/featured_images/involution-case-study.jpg"
 +++

 DataXu had a unique vision to be a leader in the big data game.
 Thanks to the Involution Studios redesign that data now gives their clients many recommendations and methods to forecast, in real time, anytime.
-I shot and edited this video.

 <!--more-->